TACC/Lmod/docs/source/100_generic_modules.rst

 this is the following:

 #.
 Core modules are placed in `/apps/mfiles/Core`.
 These are the
-   comoilers, programs like git and so on.
+   compilers, programs like git and so on.
 #.
 Core software goes in `/apps/<app-name>/<app-version>`.
    So git version 2.3.4 goes in  `/apps/git/2.3.4`
 #.
 Compiler-dependent module files go in